 21. Se Spa Water Ceremony.
 A hydrothermal journey like no other.
 The signature seven-step water journey is the ultimate in spa decadence!

-Tips from the 9 Travel Writers and Bloggers from the Mastermind:
+Tips from the 9 other Travel Writers and Bloggers:

 Susan Decoteau-Ferrier is a travel blogger and creator of the Gen X Travel community as well as a tour operator.
 Her passion for travel and desire to connect eager explorers from Generation X has guided her to this calling.
 Here are Susan’s favorite things about Grand Velas Riviera Maya: